cogniteam/hamster_simulation/README.md

 pip3 install colcon-ros-bundle
 ```

-After colcon-ros-bundle is installed you need to build your robot or simulation, then you can bundle with:
+After colcon-ros-bundle is installed you need to build your simulation, then you can bundle with:

 ```bash